 Transfiguration occurs with random strokes or a balance of form born of chance and deliberate graphics.
 Form emerges, colours take their place, graphics are added to the canvas after careful consideration.

-Jean-Pierre VIEVILLE is in constant quest of balance.
+Jean-Pierre VIEVILLE, abstract art, is in constant quest of balance.
 Balance, for the artist, is the keyword.

 Chance/deliberation, form/graphics, conformism/anarchy.
 His innermost wish is not to find that balance, but to maintain the momentum required to achieve it.